Can you use big data to make money?

 Likely, a variety of reasons explain why social media marketing lags in using big data to make money.

 Social media marketing isn’t really that old.
-I read an RFP yesterday asking for 5 years social media experience.
+I read an RFP yesterday asking for 5 years of social media experience.
 Well, that was the infancy of Facebook and other social platforms were unheard of 5 years ago.
 It’s no wonder social media marketing hasn’t developed the tools of more mature fields, such as POM (production and operations management).

 2. too few skilled workers

-Many folks working in social media marketing come from either marketing (or related fields like advertising and PR) or web.
-Neither fields teach the specific analytics skills inherently important for gleaning insights from social media metrics.
+Many folks working in social media marketing come from either marketing (or related fields like advertising and PR) or the web.
+Neither fields teach specific analytics skills inherently important for gleaning insights from social media metrics.